derekeder/FusionTable-Map-Template/README.md

 From my understanding, this is for performance reasons (the map and icon tiles are cached).
 However, there are two ways to work around it:

-* Use some of the 200 additional icons provided by Google.
+1. Use some of the 200 additional icons provided by Google.
 [This page](http://support.google.com/fusiontables/answer/2679986?hl=en) gives a good tutorial.
-* Use the Fusion Tables API to fetch your data and then draw your own markers using the Google Maps v3 API.
+1. Use the Fusion Tables API to fetch your data and then draw your own markers using the Google Maps v3 API.
 Take a look at [this example](https://code.google.com/p/gmaps-samples/source/browse/trunk/fusiontables/custom_markers.html?spec=svn2515&r=2515) (warning: more advanced programming ahead!)

+### My map works, but the results count returns 0

+The results counter uses the Fusion Tables API, which requires an API key and some specific sharing permissions.
+Try the following in this order:

+1. Make sure you set fusionTableId to a valid API key.
+It should look something like `1m4Ez9xyTGfY2CU6O-UgEcPzlS0rnzLU93e4Faa0`.
+To get a new one, go to the [Google API Console](https://code.google.com/apis/console/)
+1. Make sure that 'Allow Downloads' is checked for your Fusion Table (File => About this table => Edit table information)

 ## Still can't figure it out or more detail needed?